Arelle/ixbrl-viewer/README.md

 taxonomy, or to any online services.
 The only dependency is on the Javascript viewer application, which is a single file which may be stored locally.

+## Building the ixbrlviewer

+The viewer works off of one js file called ixbrlviewer.js.
+It contains all of the javascript that runs the viewer functionality.
+In order to successfully build an ixbrl-viewer you need to first build the ixbrlviewer file.

+1. Install npm.
+Instructions can be found here: https://www.npmjs.com/get-npm
+1. Install webpack-cli globally: `npm install -g webpack-cli@3.1.0`
+2. Install webpack globally: `npm install -g webpack@4.19.0`
+3. Install the following dependencies for javascript via `npm install`:
+    * base64-inline-loader@1.1.1
+    * chart.js@2.7.3
+    * css-loader@1.0.0
+    * dateformat@3.0.3
+    * exceljs@1.6.2
+    * file-saver@2.0.0-rc.
+    * html-loader@0.5.5
+    * interactjs@1.3.4
+    * jquery@3.3.1
+    * less@3.8.1
+    * less-loader@4.1.0
+    * lunr@2.3.3
+    * webpack-merge@4.1.4
+4. run `make prod`.
+This will create the ixbrlviewer.js in the iXBRLViewerPlugin/viewer/dist directory.

 ## Installing the Arelle plugin

 1. Clone the [iXBRL Viewer git repository][ixbrlviewer-github].